amm009uk/esp8266/README.md

 ## Finding device IP Address
 To get the device IP address you have the following options:

-  1. Look at the Serial output where it will show on startup (assuming you have debug output turned on)

-  2. Look in your router to see WiFi clients
+  1. Look in your router to see WiFi clients

-  3. Try an mDNS browser app but this often takes a very time to get the device showing up

-  4. If already connected to WiFi and MQTT Broker, you can send a blank MQTT message as defined in user.h at **"IP_REQUEST"**
+  2. If already connected to WiFi and MQTT Broker, you can send a blank MQTT message as defined in user.h at **"IP_REQUEST"**
      Device will respond with a MQTT message such as defined with **"IP/REPLY/\<deviceID\>"** with the IP address in the payload

 -------------------------------------------------------------------------------------------------------------